bloxstraplabs/bloxstraplabs.com/src/content/docs/wiki/developers/bloxstraprpc.md

 When structuring a RichPresence type, here's what to keep in mind:

 - Bloxstrap internally preserves state.
-A nil value of a property indicates that the it should be kept as what it already was before.
+A nil value of a property indicates that it should be kept as what it already was before.
 You don't need to give it data everytime.
 - For erasing fields:
     - string property types can be set as a blank string.
     - number property types can be set as zero.